Intergender wrestling: History

+In TNA

+At Hard Justice in 2009, TNA held a mixed tag team match where ODB and her manager Cody Deaner defeated Angelina Love and Velvet Sky (The Beautiful People) to claim Love's TNA Women's Knockout Championship.
+After the match, the couple fought over who actually held the title, with Deaner claiming it for himself as the "true" champion and "King of the Knockouts" because he scored the pinfall on Sky to win the match.
+This set up an intergender title match at No Surrender, where Deaner (who, in comedic fashion, repeatedly missed chops and attempted to cheat) was defeated by ODB to officially claim the Knockout Championship.

+In mid-2019, a feud emerged between Tessa Blanchard, Sami Callihan, and his stable Ohio Versus Everything (OvE), which led to several notable intergender matches between the two.
+At Slammiversary XVII in 2019, an intergender match was held as the main event for the first time in a wrestling pay-per-view, which saw Callihan defeat Blanchard.
+After winning as a tag team in the Mashup Tournament, Blanchard and Callihan received a rematch at Unbreakable to determine the number-one contender for the Impact World Championship at Bound for Glory, which was again won by Callihan.

+Blanchard would later win a gauntlet match against five male contenders on Impact Wrestling, becoming the number-one contender for the Impact World Championship.
+At Hard To Kill in January 2020, Blanchard would defeat Callihan to become the first woman to ever hold the Impact World Championship.
+While she would defend the title once against Taya Valkyrie (becoming the first women's match ever contested for the Impact World Championship), Blanchard was released by Impact Wrestling in June 2020, and vacated the World Championship as a result.

+In other promotions

 In Mexican lucha libre promotions, intergender matches are more common in tag team matches.
 However, both male and female wrestlers are restricted to attack those of their own gender.
 Some tag teams of this kind are siblings (such as Cinthia Moreno and Oriental), trained simultaneously with the same instructor, or even are on a real-life relationship such as boyfriend/girlfriend (Cibernético and Estrellita) or, as an exceptional case, husband and wife (Billy Boy and Faby Apache).
 Lucha Underground has regular one-on-one matches between men and women, and Sexy Star held the Lucha Underground title for a day, after winning it in an elimination match and lost it to Johnny Mundo in an intergender match.

 In one extreme, a 2011 intergender match in Japan had Kenny Omega wrestle with a nine-year-old girl named Haruka.
 Video of the match went viral, made international news, and led to Omega receiving numerous death threats.
 However, despite the match going to a time limit draw, Omega wrestled in such a way as to not harm the girl, and even allowed her to have most of the offense.

-Impact Wrestling held the 2019 Slammiversary XVII event which featured a very high profile intergender wrestling match for its main event, where Sami Callihan defeated Tessa Blanchard.
-At Hard To Kill in 2020 Tessa Blanchard defeated Sami Callihan in a rematch to win the Impact World Championship.